 Partnership Advantages and Disadvantages

-One of the key advantages of partnership is that fact that capital is more easily sourced and each partner can use his or her special skills to run the business.
+One of the key advantages of partnership in business is the fact that capital is more easily sourced and each partner can use his or her special skills to run the business.
 Disadvantages mainly focus on liability and the payment of self-employment taxes.

 Partnership advantages can further be enumerated as follows: